-The riskiest pathogens such as Ebola and anthrax are stored in the maximum containment BioSecurity Level 4 (BSL-4) labs.
+The riskiest pathogens, such as Ebola and anthrax, are stored in the maximum containment BioSecurity Level 4 (BSL-4) labs.
 There are more than 50 such labs globally.
 The BSL-4 labs are put under WHO biosecurity guidelines and elevated national security regulations.
 Incidentally, the disputed Wuhan facility is also a BSL-4 lab.

-Currently, the WHO only requires mandatory inspections for two of these labs that contain the last remaining supply of smallpox virus – the US Center for Disease Control in Georgia and the Vector Institute in Siberia, Russia.
+Currently, the WHO only requires mandatory inspections for two of these labs that contain the last remaining supply of smallpox virus — the U.S. Center for Disease Control in Georgia and the Vector Institute in Siberia, Russia.

 Concerns about the lack of safety protocols at the BSL-4 labs existed even before the pandemic.
 In particular, U.S. diplomats visited the Wuhan Institute of Virology three years back and warned of a shortage of skilled technicians needed to safely operate the facility.

-Pathogens like botulinum and influenza are typically stored in the BSL-3 labs and these have lower security protocols in place.
+Pathogenic laboratory viruses like botulinum and influenza are typically stored in the BSL-3 labs and these have lower security protocols in place.
 It is unclear how many BSL-3 labs are in existence globally.
 Hamish de Bretton-Gordon thinks there could be over 3,000 such labs.

 Professor Koblentz is now working with King’s College London’s Dr. Filippa Lentzos.
 The latter is an expert in analyzing biological threats.
 They are keen on making a database of BSL-4 labs, albeit unofficially.
 In the future, they want to make a database of the BSL-3 labs too.
 Meanwhile, the WHO said in a statement that it is aware of these lab biosecurity issues.

-De Bretton-Gordon thinks biological weapons are “morbidly brilliant” as they are not only effective but also instill a sense of fear in the victims.
+De Bretton-Gordon thinks biological weapons are “morbidly brilliant” as they are not only effective, but also instill a sense of fear in the victims.
 Earlier, during the Ebola crisis spanning 2014-2016, he advised U.S. security services regarding the risk of terrorist groups intentionally using suicide bombers carrying the viruses to spread mass contamination.